-- -EINVAL if the keystore subsystem was not initialized - -ENOSPC if no memory was available for the allocation table and associated context data.
+- Zero on successful return - -EINVAL if the keystore subsystem was not initialized - -ENOSPC if no memory was available for the allocation table and associated context data.

-51.12 Release Keystore
+52.12 Release Keystore

 Releases all resources used by this keystore unit.
 No further calls to the keystore access interface can be made.